mslegrand/drat/README.md

-# A drat repository
+# A Drat Repository for svgR

-I needed a better way to distribute some projects of mine and drat appears to great for keeping evolving packages up to date.
+Why Drat?
+Drat provides an easy way to host a R package repository on Github, with seamless install and update capablilites.
+The pointR package is still in flux, hence this makes drat the ideal candiate for distribution.

+How to use:
+1. Install drat on your local machine:
+    + from CRAN via *install.packages("drat")*
+    + from github via *install.packages("drat", repos="http://eddelbuettel.github.io/drat")*
+2. Add this drat repo  using
+    + drat::addRepo("mslegrand")
+3. This repository has now been added as additional repository.
+So to install/update a package pkg simply issue
+    + install.packages(pkg) or
+    + update.packages(pkg)

 There are currently only 3 packages here.

 - svgR - a package to generate svg graphics in R
 - pointR - a shiny based ide for svgR
 - dmdm - a multilevel menubar for shiny.

-pointR is still in flux, hence this makes drat the ideal candiate for distribution.
+- enjoy